binaryencrypt/binaryencrypt/README.md

 40. The Eminence in Shadow (Kage no Jitsuryokusha ni Naritakute)
 41. The Tunnel to Summer, the Exit of Goodbyes (Natsu e no Tunnel, Sayonara no Deguchi)
 42. Vermeil in Gold (Kinsou no Vermeil)
-43. Your Lie in April (Shigatsu wa Kimi no Uso)  STILL WATCHING!!
+43. Your Lie in April (Shigatsu wa Kimi no Uso)
-44. I Want to Eat Your Pancreas

 *This list will be updated as I watch more anime!*